 Michael Schønwandt, born in Copenhagen, was Music Director of the Royal Orchestra and the Royal Opera in Copenhagen from 2000 – 2011 and has been associated with the company since 1979.
 He was Chief Conductor of the Netherlands Radio Chamber Philharmonic Orchestra from September 2010 – Aug 2013.
 He has also held posts as Chief Conductor of the Berliner Sinfonie-Orchester (1992–1998), Principal Guest Conductor of La Monnaie in Brussels (1984–87), Principal Guest Conductor of the Danish National Radio Symphony Orchestra (1987–2000), and Principal Guest Conductor of the Royal Flanders Philharmonic Orchestra and Principal Guest Conductor of the Staatstheater Stuttgart.
-He took up the position of Principal Conductor of the Opéra Orchestre National de Montpellier in September 2015.
+He took up the position of Principal Conductor of the Opéra Orchestre National de Montpellier in September 2015, and will become Associate Conductor of the Belgian National Orchestra in 2022.

 As well as his close association with the Royal Opera in Copenhagen (where projects have included a new Ring Cycle in the newly opened opera house in 2006) Michael Schønwandt has conducted at leading opera houses around the world, including regular appearances with the Royal Opera House Covent Garden, La Monnaie in Brussels, Vienna State Opera, the Paris Opera, Nice Opera, the Stuttgart Opera, Deutsche Oper Berlin, Cologne Opera and Die Meistersinger in Bayreuth.
 His vast operatic repertoire has included Alceste, Le nozze di Figaro, Don Giovanni, Die Entführung aus dem Serail, Idomeneo, Fidelio, Der Fliegende Holländer, Parsifal, Tannhäuser, Der Ring des Nibelungen, Lohengrin,Tristan & Isolde, Macbeth, Simone Boccanegra, Otello, Wozzeck, Falstaff,Eugen Onegin, Queen of Spades, Turandot, The Trojans, Salome, Elektra, Rosenkavalier, Die Frau ohne Schatten, Jenufa, The Cunning Little Vixen, Katya Kabanova, Le Grand Macabre and Maskarade by Nielsen.